arbrejs/arbre/docs/api.md

 # is-only-child

-Return `true` if the node is the only child of its parent.
+Return `true` if a node is the only child of its parent.

 **Parameters**